Israel Study Abroad

 This price is all-inclusive except for transport to and from the departure airport, passport cost, and any food purchases on the trip to and from Israel.

-Up to ten $1,000 scholarships will be awarded, primarily on a first-come-first-served basis, to students enrolled in the traditional undergraduate program on the main campus.
+Up to ten scholarships of up to $1,000 each will be awarded, primarily on a first-come-first-served basis, to students enrolled in the traditional undergraduate program on the main campus.
 (Degree completion, graduate and seminary students do not qualify for these scholarships.)

 As an option, one can add a 2 1/2 day trip at the end of the program to see the highlights of Jordan, including the famous "city in the rock" of Petra.
 This add-on costs an extra $1,400 and entails a return date that is two days later than the regular program.